Alexoner/AI-cheat-sheet/questions/dataScienceQuestions.md

 expected time between events.
 The number of events given in t can be modeled by a random variable $N \sim Poisson(\lambda·t)$ where t is the amount of time (in hours) elapsed.

-So, the probability of getting nn tickets in $t$ hours, with an expected probability of $\lambda$ that you get a ticket in one hour is
+So, the probability of getting n tickets in $t$ hours, with an expected probability of $\lambda$ that you get a ticket in one hour is
 $$Pr\{N=n\ |\ \lambda, t\}=\frac{e^{-\lambda·t}·(\lambda·t)^{n}}{n!}$$

 $$